fountaindream/VCFL/README.md

 # Installation

-**NOTE: This project now does NOT require installing, so if you has installed `aligned_reid` before, now you have to uninstall it by `pip uninstall aligned-reid`.**

 It's recommended that you create and enter a python virtual environment, if versions of the packages required here conflict with yours.

 I use Python 2.7 and Pytorch 0.3.
 For installing Pytorch, follow the [official guide](http://pytorch.org/).
 Other packages are specified in `requirements.txt`.